groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/viewer-use-cases/how-to-view-word-documents-using-csharp.md

 ## Render Word documents as HTML

 Create an [HtmlViewOptions](https://apireference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions) class instance and pass it to the [Viewer.View](https://apireference.groupdocs.com/viewer/net/groupdocs.viewer/viewer/methods/view/index) method to convert a Word file to HTML.
 The **HtmlViewOptions** class properties allow you to control the conversion process.
-For instance, you can specify whether to embed all external resources in the generated HTML file, minify the output file, and optimize it for printing.
+For instance, you can embed all external resources in the generated HTML file, minify the output file, and optimize it for printing.
 Refer to the following documentation section for details: [Rendering to HTML]({{< ref "viewer/net/developer-guide/rendering-documents/rendering-to-html/_index.md" >}}).

 ### Create an HTML file with embedded resources